 Innovative Chemistry, Superior Cost-Effectiveness, and Unmatched Technical Service

 Miller-Stephenson mold release agents are backed by over 50 years of research and development and are relied upon by global industries to ensure efficient, cost effective, and high quality release of their molded parts.
-By pioneering release agent solutions for many of the largest manufacturing organizations, Miller-Stephenson understands what it takes to release the most complex materials in the most demanding molding applications.
-We have solutions which are optimized for your molding operations; from airplane stow bins to O-rings, carbon-fiber bike frames to tires, Miller-Stephenson has a solution for your molding operation.
+By pioneering release agent solutions, Miller-Stephenson understands what it takes to release the most complex materials in the most intense molding applications.
+We have solutions which are ideal for your molding operations; from airplane stow bins to O rings, carbon fiber bike frames to tires, Miller-Stephenson has a solution for your molding operation.

 Technical or Application Support:

-- If you require any further technical or application support please contact our technical staff
+- If you require any further support please contact our tech staff

 - Understanding Release Agents